 By standing firm you will win your souls.
 Luke 21:19

-I was reminded of this because of what happened recently when a man whom I greatly admired and will truly miss passed away.
+I was reminded of this because of what happened on August 8, 2021.
+A man who I greatly admired and will truly miss passed away.
 Florida State University Football Coach Bobby Bowden died at the age of 91.
 Thus, one of the most remarkable persons I have ever met left us and certainly was welcomed into heaven by St. Peter, who no doubt was accompanied by a heavenly choir singing praises as Bobby joined Heaven's Team.

 Coach Bowden, who won the second greatest number of games in college football history, considered that accomplishment secondary to the many players, coaches, fans and public that he was able to influence by his testimony.
 Bowden always told his players that the most important things in their lives was, in this order, Faith, Family and Football.